 January 14, 1942: This review of Babes On Broadway appeared in the “Oakland Tribune,” Oakland, California.

 January 14, 1943: The last day of shooting the intense “I Got Rhythm” number for Girl Crazy.
-Judy was out sick until the 23rd but then went back to work on the film on January 23rd under the assistant director’s “unit” shooting “Rodeo Montage” and then back at the studio on January 25th through the 30th for rehearsals for the new Presenting Lily Mars finale.
+Judy was out sick after this day until the 23rd.
+On the 23rd she returned to work on the film under the assistant director’s “unit” shooting the “Rodeo Montage” (not under Busby Berkeley).
+She was off for a day and then was back at the studio from January 25th through the 30th for rehearsals for the new Presenting Lily Mars finale.

 January 14, 1945: Meet Me In St. Louis was a mega-hit.
 Here is an ad for the film, plus two for the Decca Records “Cast Album” of songs from the film.